 Core type transformer has a magnetic core, and the primary and the secondary winding around the core.
-The core type transformer can be categorized according to the shape of the magnetic core.
-On the basis of core construction, we classify the transformer as core type and shell type.
+The core-type transformer can be categorized according to the shape of the magnetic core.
+Based on core construction, we classify the transformer as core and shell types.

-We can categorize the transformer into core type and the shell type.
-In a core type transformer the winding encircles the core whereas in a shell type transformer the core encircles the winding.
+In a core-type transformer, the winding encircles the core, whereas in a shell-type transformer, the core encircles the winding.
 The winding encircles the core of a transformer.
-The Single phase transformer has two limbs and three phase transformer has three limbs.
+The Single-phase transformer has two limbs, and the three-phase transformer has three limbs.

 - Single Phase Transformer